H6: Diary of a Serial Killer: Release

 The film premiered on 29 April 2005 as part of the Málaga Film Festival.
-It was on 3 November 2005 part of the San Sebastián Horror and Fantasy Film Festival and the renomated Festival de Cine Negro de Manresa on 19 November 2005.
-H6 had a theatrical release in Spain on 7 July 2006 and was in the United States released as direct to video production on 21 November 2006.
+It was on 3 November 2005 part of the San Sebastián Horror and Fantasy Film Festival and the renovated Festival de Cine Negro de Manresa on 19 November 2005.
+H6 had a theatrical release in Spain on 7 July 2006 and was in the United States released as direct to video on 21 November 2006.